Autism Bedfordshire Services for Children

-Junior Activity Scheme is for autistic children aged 3-9 years, and provides 1:1 support.
+Junior Activity Scheme is for autistic children aged 3 to 9 years, and provides 1 to 1 support.

-Holiday Club is for autistic young people aged 10-17 years with moderate to severe learning difficulties with 1:1 support provided.
+Holiday Club is for autistic young people aged 10 to 17 years with moderate to severe learning difficulties with 1 to 1 support provided.

-Summer Fun is for autistic young people aged 10-17 years with Asperger’s Syndrome or lower support needs.
+Summer Fun is for autistic young people aged 10 to 17 years with Asperger’s Syndrome or lower support needs.
 Ratio of support is approximately 1:3.